Matthew Baldisimo: Club career

 In May 2017, Baldisimo signed a short-term loan with the Vancouver Whitecaps first team for a 2017 Canadian Championship.

 In December 2017, Baldisimo signed with the Whitecaps' new USL affiliate Fresno FC, after the Whitecaps disbanded their second team.

 In January 2019, he joined Canadian Premier League club Pacific FC for their inaugural season.
 After the 2020 season, he re-signed with the club for the 2021 season.
 In 2021, he won the CPL title with the club.
 In February 2022, he once again re-signed with the club for another season.
 Over his four seasons with Pacific, he made 56 appearances across all competitions.

 In August 2022, Baldisimo was loaned to fellow CPL club York United, as part of an intra-league player swap that involved Cédric Toussaint joining Pacific FC.
 In December 2022, the club announced Baldisimo would remain with York on a permanent contract, signing a one-year deal with an option for 2024.
+He scored his first CPL goal on May 23, 2023 against the HFX Wanderers.

+In August 2025, he returned to Pacific FC, signing for the remainder of the season, with an option for 2026.